-By train the journey from Sungai Petani to Ipoh is scheduled to take between 1 hour 50 minutes and 2 hours 04 minutes depending upon which train you take.
+By train the journey from Sungai Petani to Ipoh is scheduled to take around 2 hours depending upon which train you take.

 Train Times to Ipoh

-There are 6 direct train services a day from Sungai Petani to Ipoh.
+There are currently 3 direct train services a day from Sungai Petani to Ipoh.

 Train Tickets to Ipoh

 Use the Search Box below to buy your train tickets from Sungai Petani to Ipoh.

 Sungai Petani Railway Station is located 700 metres walking distance from Sungai Petani Railway Station.